-Fig. 18(b) shows how this solves the intermittence anomaly of Fig. 18(a).
+Fig. 7(b) shows how this solves the intermittence anomaly of Fig. 7(a).
 Line 2 reads variable a's read-only copy, whereas line 4 writes variable a's read-and-write copy.
 Line 4 accordingly reads variable a's read-and-write copy, as it needs the data that line 4 produces.
 If a power failure happens after line 4 and line 2 is eventually re-executed, that read operation still targets a read-only copy, which correctly reports 0.
 Instead, after swapping the two copies, the next computation interval correctly accesses the copy of variable a that reports value 1, equivalently to a continuous execution.

 We apply this technique as a further code processing step, as shown in stage $\langle 5 \rangle$ of Fig. 1.
 First, we identify the WAR hazards.
-For each memory write instruction $I_w$ on a non-volatile memory location with tag x, we check if there exists a memory read instruction $I_r$ such that i) $I_r$ targets a non-volatile memory location with the same memory tag x, and ii) $I_r$ may execute before $I_w$ , that is, $I_r$ happens before $I_w$ in the control-flow graph.
-If such $I_r$ exists, the pair ( $I_w$ , $I_r$ ) represents a WAR hazard.
+For each memory write instruction I_w on a non-volatile memory location with tag x, we check if there exists a memory read instruction I_r such that i) I_r targets a non-volatile memory location with the same memory tag x, and ii) I_r may execute before I_w , that is, I_r happens before I_w in the control-flow graph.
+If such I_r exists, the pair (I_w, I_r) represents a WAR hazard.

 Next, we create the read-only and read-and-write copies by doubling the space that the compiler normally reserves to the data structure x refers to.
 As we allocate the two copies in contiguous memory cells, their relative offset is fixed and may be used at compile time to direct the memory operation to either copy.
-We then make $I_r$ target the read-only copy, together with every memory read instruction that operate on x and executes before $I_w$ .
-In contrast, we make $I_w$ target the read-and-write copy of x, together with all corresponding memory read instructions that happen after $I_w$ .

-Compile-time uncertainty.
-As memory versioning is applied after program normalization, the compile-time uncertainty in the order of instruction execution or in the span of computation intervals is already resolved at this stage.
+We then make I_r target the read-only copy, together with every memory read instruction that operate on x and executes before I_w .
+In contrast, we make I_w target the read-and-write copy of x, together with all corresponding memory read instructions that happen after I_w .
+As this processing occurs after program normalization, the compile-time uncertainty in the order of instruction execution or in the span of computation intervals is already resolved at this stage.